Boys Beware: Plot

-A third boy, Denny, is tricked into entering a man's car while he and his friend were sorting out newspapers.
-The car leaves, and the friend writes down the licence plate number.
+Little boy Denny is tricked into entering a man's car while he and his friend sort out newspapers.
+The car leaves, and Denny's friend writes down the license plate number.
 Denny's friend is later delivering papers and talks to Denny's mother, who is seen watering her lawn.
 Denny's mother decides to go inside and call the police.
 Right after Denny's mother called the police, the car is quickly spotted, and the stranger is arrested.

-A fourth boy is Bobby, who was in a beachside restroom where he and his friends were changing.
-Bobby's friends decide to head for home together, while Bobby decides to take a "shortcut" under a pier.
-As Bobby is walking to the shortcut, he notices that a man, who was seen at the restroom, was following him.
+Teenage Bobby waits in a beachside restroom where he and his friends were changing.
+Bobby's friends decide to head home together, while Bobby decides to take a "shortcut" under a pier (where he faces the risk of being stuck).
+As Bobby walks to the shortcut, he notices a man, who was seen at the restroom, follows him.
 Bobby then waves to his friends, and runs to join them.

-The film equates homosexuals with child molesters and hebephiles, repeatedly describing homosexuality as a mental illness.
-True to the stereotypes of its time, the gay men in the film have mustaches, sunglasses and/or bow ties.

-The film has other odd moments, probably the result of its $1,000 budget—a minuscule sum for a short film, even in 1961.
-Most notably, in the third scenario, the stranger is seen driving the same car (a 1959 Chevrolet Biscayne) as the detective.

-Davis was friendly with the police in Southern California and would accept their suggestions of topics to make films about, allowing them to guide the films' message and development.
+Later releases

 A full-color version of the film was made in 1973, titled Boys Aware, using the same script and soundtrack with different actors.
-A third edition of the film was produced in 1979.
+A third edition of the film was produced in 1979; unlike the first two installments, this version was written, edited and directed by Michael Heldman (though the closing credits acknowledged it as being "Adapted from a Sid Davis Production").
+In a stark departure from its predecessors, this remake does not explicitly equate homosexuality with pedophilia, instead focusing on how the film's target audience can recognize and prevent generally dangerous situations.

 Reception

-In 1965 Attorney General of Florida Richard Gerstein recommended that high schools in Dade County, Florida show the film to prevent homosexuality.
+In 1965, Florida State Attorney Richard Gerstein recommended that high schools in Dade County, Florida, show the film to "prevent" homosexuality.

-Margalit Fox of The New York Times said in 2006 that the film was one of several of Sid Davis's films that "aged badly".
+Margalit Fox of The New York Times said in 2006 that the film was one of several of Sid Davis' films that "aged strikingly badly".

 In 2015, a Missouri high school teacher at Raymore-Peculiar High School was suspended after showing Boys Beware to his students.
 He stated that he wanted to show what attitudes towards gay people had been like in previous eras.

-The film was played through and mocked on the November 28, 2005 episode of The Opie & Anthony Show, and became an occasional object of ridicule on the show thereafter.

-A clip of the film was mocked in season 19 of the sitcom Family Guy.

-Charles Ferruzza of The Pitch stated that "the situations in the film were pretty far-fetched by 1972 standards — though not as ridiculous as those in Marijuana".
+Charles Ferruzza of The Pitch stated that "the situations in the film were pretty far-fetched by 1972 standards—though not as ridiculous as those in Marijuana".